IELTS Essay 1164 - The cultures of some countries are influenced by others

 You should spend about 40 minutes on this task.

-Due to effects of globalisation, the cultures of some countries are influenced by others.
+Due to the effects of globalisation, the cultures of some countries are influenced by others.
 Some people think this is a natural process.
 Others think this is a threat to cultural identity.
 What is your opinion about this?

 Give reasons for your answer and include any relevant examples from your own knowledge or experience.

 You should write at least 250 words.

 Sample Answer: (Globalisation is a natural process and should be embraced)

-Globalisation is sweeping all the differences and boundaries among nations.
+Globalisation is sweeping away all the differences and boundaries among nations.
 The buzzword globalisation refers to freeing up of markets, free flow of goods and information and as a result, the traditional barriers among nations are gradually breaking down and the world is becoming closer in terms of cultural and economic relations.
 So, I believe that, as a natural process, the culture of different countries are blending together and a country is adopting foreign cultures faster than ever.

-In recent years some countries are experiencing rapid cultural changes and the culture of a dominating country is being adopted by the people of other countries.
+These days some countries are experiencing rapid cultural changes and the culture of a dominating country is being adopted by the people of other countries.
 For instance, due to the spread of Indian TV channels and their Bombay-centric flamboyant Hindi cultures, many SAARC countries are on the verge of losing their century-old cultural uniqueness in films and fashion industries.
 Interestingly, Indian culture is also being influenced by more dominating Hollywood.

 Moreover, in the age of globalisation, countries are seeking greater cooperation and the spirit is a greater flow of commodities, information and people across the borders of different countries.
 Mass media and technology have played an even greater role in promoting the norm of globalisation and people these days are aware of the cultural presence of other countries.
 The tourist influx in different countries is creating a mix cultural global village where no country is unique, rather they all have a mixed-culture.